minute read

 Tip: Check opening times

 Check the opening hours as they can vary, and be aware that access might be restricted during your visit.
-If you find it closed to foreigners, take a walk around its exterior and look for unique vantage point.
+If you find it closed to foreigners, take a walk around its exterior and look for a unique vantage point.

 Getting there/Address